Editor’s note: This story was updated on April 4, 2025 to reflect new offerings for Passover 2025.

 Upper West Side, Upper East Side, Rockefeller Center, Bryant Park and Union Square

-Breads Bakery’s selection of Passover pastries sound almost too good to be true — especially for a holiday that’s not typically known for delicious desserts.
-This year, the popular Israeli-style bakery has a flourless coconut cake studded with chocolate ($16.95); a choice of coconut, raspberry and almond macaroons (10 for $11.95) as well as a flourless cheesecake ($46) that serves six to eight people.
-Don’t miss their flourless brownies; chocolate, yuzu, and hazelnut layered cake; or their fresh fruit tart, enriched with almond and pastry cream.
-If you’d like some assistance with other courses of the holiday meal, you can also purchase a vegan matzah ball soup, haroset made of dates, walnuts, apples and wine, and different types of matzah brei.
-Not certified kosher.
+Breads Bakery’s selection of Passover pastries sounds almost too good to be true — especially for a holiday that’s not typically known for delicious desserts.
+This year, the popular Israeli-style bakery has a flourless coconut cake studded with chocolate ($16.95); a choice of coconut and almond macaroons (10 for $12.95) as well as a flourless cheesecake ($46) that serves six to eight people.
+New for this year, the bakery is preparing pistachio financiers — small, spongy pistachio cakes made with almond flour; 10 in a bag for $13.95.
+Don’t miss their chocolate, yuzu, and hazelnut layered cake or their fresh fruit tart, enriched with almond and pastry cream.
+If you’d like some assistance with other courses of the holiday meal, you can also purchase a vegetarian matzah ball soup, haroset made of dates, walnuts, apples and wine, as well as different types of matzah brei.
+Not kosher.

 Multiple locations in Midtown and the Upper East Side